GagePielsticker/Express-JWT-Boilerplate/README.md

 # Foreword

-> I created this initially as a learning platform to pick up JWT and stateless authentication however because of how useful it eventually became i decided to post it on a repo to share as a scalable JWT example in express.
+> I created this initially as a learning platform to pick up JWT and stateless authentication however because of how useful it eventually became i decided to post it on a repo to share as a scalable JWT example/boilerplate in express.

 # Features